inquisitour/skin_tone_detection/guide.md

    ```
    python train.py
    ```
-2. The script will train the model using the preprocessed data.
+2. The script will train the CNN model using the preprocessed data.
 3. Monitor the console output for training progress, including loss and accuracy for each epoch.
 4. The best model will be saved in the `models/saved_models` directory.